stefansbv/transfer/README.md

 Transfer is a CLI application written in Perl.

-The concept is simple, reads a table data from a source, optionally make some transformation and transfer it to the destination table.
+The concept is simple, read a table data from a source, optionally make some transformation and transfer it to the destination table.
-Currently (for v0.17) the source can be a file in XLS or CSV format or a database table.
+Currently (for v0.18) the source can be a file in XLS or CSV format or a database table.
 The destination can be a database table.

 The required configurations for the transformations are hold in files